timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-10
+# Today is 2019-06-11

 ## Objectives for the day:

-- Update the marketing Key Performance Indicators in the spreadsheet.
-- Practice home-row typing "in the wild" (not using the class)
+- Practice my home row typing using the class thing.
+30-45 minutes
-- Market research for ~1hr "What makes a good top down racing game, and what does not?"
-- Writing up a reddit post about my first year of tracked time...
+- Take notes on all the "Gates" from the FGGS program.
+  - Especially so for the Idea Generation stage.
+- Take notes on all the "Production Hacks" from the FGGS program.

+## Purpose

+- Redoing these notes / reviewing the learnings will reinforce things and highlight unclear bits.